-10 Free Security Resources You Should Be Using as you Move to Remote Work
+10 Free Security Resources for Remote Work

 When you consider all the online threats out there (with phishing, Shadow IT, APTs, ransomware, and cryptominers, to name just a few), you must ensure you are employing necessary and effective tools capable of protecting and defending yourself and your business online.
 This is particularly true as more organizations shift to remote work in response to COVID-19.